-Jordan helps clients navigate complex disputes related to business and intellectual property matters.
-She is skilled at evaluating pleadings, motions, and briefs, which allows her to work with individuals and businesses in all phases of the litigation process, including pre-trial investigations, preparation of pleadings, discovery, and trial.
+Jordan helps clients navigate complex disputes related to business, intellectual property, and trusts and estates matters.
+She is skilled at interpreting statutory and regulatory schemes, contracts, and other legal documents.
+She is also experienced in evaluating pleadings, motions, and briefs, which allows her to work with individuals and businesses in all phases of the litigation process, including pre-trial investigations, preparation of pleadings, discovery, and trial.

 Before joining Ward and Smith, Jordan was a law clerk to the Honorable Marilyn J. Horan, U.S. District Judge for the Western District of Pennsylvania.
-In that role, Jordan gained substantial legal research and writing experience.
+In that role, Jordan gained substantial experience in legal research, analysis, and writing, as well as courtroom management.
+She also organized and managed the chambers internship program.

 - J.D., magna cum laude, Campbell University School of Law, 2018; Campbell Law Review, Chief Comments Editor